John-Baird/anythingtoanything/README.md

 A very simple version can support a small set of file conversions only, while a more advanced version can connect to external conversion services.

 This page is best for a lightweight demo, educational project, or simple internal tool.

+# THE STACK

+Angular
+Scss
+express

+running on render